spiral/docs/docs/en/component/serializer.md

 ## Configuration

 The configuration file for this component should be located at `app/config/serializer.php`.
-Within this file, you may configure array of available serializers and default serializer.
+Within this file, you may configure an array of available serializers and default serializer.

 For example, the configuration file might look like this: